jet/falanx/README.md

     <PackageReference Include="Falanx.Sdk" Version="0.3.0" PrivateAssets="All" />
 ```

-If you want to use the json format instead of binary, use the package
+If you want to use the json format instead of binary, use the package `Falanx.Proto.Codec.Json` instead of `Falanx.Proto.Codec.Binary`

 ```xml
     <PackageReference Include="Falanx.Proto.Codec.Json" Version="0.3.0" />